robotwilliams/rw-portfolio/DEPLOYMENT.md

 ## Admin Dashboard Features

-Once logged in, you can:

-- ✅ Edit **About** page content
-- ✅ Edit **Contact** page content
-- ✅ Edit **Portfolio Projects** (all 6 projects)
-- ✅ See changes immediately on the live site
-- ✅ Logout when done
+Once logged in, you can edit the About page content, edit the Contact page content, edit all portfolio projects, see changes immediately on the live site, and logout when done.

 All changes are saved directly to the markdown files and appear instantly on your live site!

-## How It Works (Technical Deep Dive)
+## How It Works

 ### The Authentication Flow

-1. **User visits `/admin`**: The page loads and checks for an existing session cookie
-2. **Login attempt**: Credentials are sent to `/api/admin/login` via POST request
-3. **Server validation**: Server compares credentials against environment variables
-4. **Session creation**: On success, server sets an `admin_session` cookie
-5. **Cookie properties**:
-   - `httpOnly: true` - JavaScript can't access it (XSS protection)
-   - `secure: true` - Only sent over HTTPS in production
-   - `sameSite: "lax"` - CSRF protection
-   - `maxAge: 24 hours` - Session expires after 24 hours
+User visits /admin and the page checks for an existing session cookie.
+On login attempt, credentials are sent to /api/admin/login via POST request.
+The server compares credentials against environment variables.
+On success, the server sets an admin_session cookie with these properties: httpOnly true (JavaScript can't access it, XSS protection), secure true (only sent over HTTPS in production), sameSite lax (CSRF protection), maxAge 24 hours (session expires after 24 hours).

-### Why This Approach?
+### Why This Approach

-**Simple**: No database needed, no OAuth setup, no complex token management.
+Simple: no database needed, no OAuth setup, no complex token management.
 Just environment variables and cookies.

-**Secure**: httpOnly cookies can't be stolen by XSS attacks.
+Secure: httpOnly cookies can't be stolen by XSS attacks.
 Secure flag ensures HTTPS-only transmission.
 SameSite prevents CSRF.

-**Effective**: For a single-admin portfolio site, this is more than enough security.
+Effective: for a single-admin portfolio site, this provides sufficient security.
 If you need multi-user support later, you can upgrade to a proper auth system.

 ### Content Updates

-When you save content in the admin dashboard:
-1. Content is sent to `/api/admin/save-content`
-2. Server validates you're authenticated
-3. Markdown file is written to the file system
-4. Next.js detects the change (in development) or you redeploy (in production)
-5. Frontend routes use `force-dynamic` so they always fetch fresh content
+When you save content in the admin dashboard, it's sent to /api/admin/save-content.
+The server validates you're authenticated, then writes the markdown file to the file system.
+Next.js detects the change in development, or you redeploy in production.
+Frontend routes use force-dynamic so they always fetch fresh content.

-**Note**: In production, file system writes persist between deployments on Vercel, but for true persistence, consider using a database or Git-based workflow.
+Note: in production, file system writes persist between deployments on Vercel, but for true persistence, consider using a database or Git-based workflow.

 ### Performance Considerations

-- **Dynamic Routes**: Admin routes use `force-dynamic` to ensure fresh content
-- **API Routes**: All admin API routes are server-rendered on demand
-- **No Caching**: Content API routes disable caching so admin updates appear immediately
-- **Build Time**: Static pages are still pre-rendered for performance
+Admin routes use force-dynamic to ensure fresh content.
+All admin API routes are server-rendered on demand.
+Content API routes disable caching so admin updates appear immediately.
+Static pages are still pre-rendered for performance.

-This hybrid approach gives you the best of both worlds: fast static pages for visitors, dynamic content for admin updates.
+This hybrid approach gives you fast static pages for visitors and dynamic content for admin updates.